-Dr. Paul Clayton's publication, "Let your food be your pharmaco-nutrition, the new road to health, healing, and happiness" explains that inflammation is a common bodily reaction with both beneficial and detrimental effects.
+Dr. Paul Clayton's publication, "Let your food be your pharmaco-nutrition, the new road to Health, healing, and Happiness," explains that inflammation is a common bodily reaction with both beneficial and detrimental effects.
 Inflammation helps to heal damaged tissues and remove harmful pathogens such as bacteria and viruses from the external environment.
 This is known as acute inflammation, occurring over a short period.
-However, chronic inflammation is the prolonged process of tissue destruction and damage in the heart, brain, cartilage, bone, or other areas, ultimately resulting in pathological conditions [27].
-Consuming a Western-style diet high in fat, consuming excessive amounts of sugary foods and beverages, and consuming processed foods heated at high temperatures for extended periods can increase the AGEs formation and their accumulation in the body.
+However, chronic inflammation is the prolonged process of tissue destruction and damage in the heart, brain, cartilage, bone, or other ultimately resulting areas. in pathological conditions [27].
+Consuming Western-style diet high in fat, consuming excessive amounts of sugary foods and beverages, and consuming processed foods heated at high temperatures for extended periods can increase the formation of advanced glycation end products (AGEs) and their accumulation in the body.
 This can lead to increased chronic inflammation over time [28].

 The prevalence and increasing prevalence of type 2 diabetes is a significant challenge in the 21st century.
 A report indicates that the number of patients with diabetes will reach about 439 million people by 2030, accounting for 7.7% of the world's adult population (aged 20-79 years) [29].
-The incidence of diabetes in Vietnam has risen significantly, particularly in urban areas.
-National survey data on diabetes prevalence in Vietnam, conducted by the Ministry of Health and international health organizations, reported rates of 2.7% in 2002, 5.4% in 2012, and 7.3% in 202 [30-32].
+Diabetes is DNA adduct at the DNA adduct the third position of codon 249 (-AGG) of p53, leading to G-to-T conversion, leading to gene mutation, tumor suppressor p53 [24-26].